This is the software repository for packages provided by CISOfy.

 Got an error after running this command?
 Check if you filled in the 'codename' correctly and the line is correct.
 It are those small details that may prevent it from working.apt install lynis

-Note, older Ubuntu versions may need apt-get install lynis
+Note, older Ubuntu versions may need sudo apt-get install lynis

 Confirm Lynis versionlynis show version